Doctoral Programme in Exact Sciences - Admission Criteria and Instructions for Applicants

 4. Degree certificates and transcripts of study records

-1. Scans of the original degree certificate or the original electronic degree certificate of the degree which make you eligible for doctoral studies (e.g. Master's degree certificate)
+• Scans of the original degree certificate or the electronic degree certificate of the degree which make you eligible for doctoral studies (e.g. Master's degree certificate)

-2. Scans of the original transcript of records or the original electronic transcript of records of the degree which make you eligible for doctoral studies (e.g. transcript of records of the Master's degree)
+• Scans of the original transcript of records or the electronic transcript of records of the degree which make you eligible for doctoral studies (e.g. transcript of records of the Master's degree)

-1. Scans of the original degree certificate or the original electronic degree certificate of the degree which make you eligible for doctoral studies (e.g. Master's degree certificate in the same language as the degree was completed in)
+• Scans of the original degree certificate or the electronic degree certificate of the degree which make you eligible for doctoral studies (e.g. Master's degree certificate)

-2. Scans of the original transcript of records or the original electronic transcript of records of the degree which make you eligible for doctoral studies (e.g. transcript of records of the Master's degree in the same language as the degree was completed in)
+• Scans of the original transcript of records or the electronic transcript of records of the degree which make you eligible for doctoral studies (e.g. transcript of records of the Master's degree)

 5. Supervision plan signed by supervisors, a research director and the applicant

 The blank supervision form is available on the website of the doctoral programme.
-A link to the EXACTUS admissions website where the supervision plan form is found.
+The form can be found at the bottom of the page.

 The University of Turku follows the Rector’s decision (15 Aug 2019) on the means of verifying one’s language proficiency.
 You must carefully study the instructions on language requirements of the University of Turku.
 Link to language requirements on the www page of the University’s Graduate School.
 The language test result is a mandatory attachment of the right to study application, if not otherwise stated in the University of Turku graduate school web page.
 If you are required to prove your language proficiency with a language test, a scanned certificate of a completed language test must be attached to the application.